Baby Essentials for the First 3 Months You Can’t Forget About

 I didn’t intend for our baby to be exclusively breastfed.
 I just found breastfeeding so convenient that I never needed bottles.

-My baby always fed directly on the breast so I just didn’t need the storage bags.
+My baby always fed directly on the breast, so I didn’t need the storage bags.

 7. Nipple cream